279789/PP7/README.md

 ## PP7 Took me longer than 90 Minutes, cause I experimented allot with tex and also tried to improve my "English" on this.
 (Somehow it got a roman, but I left the second half of the tasks raw.)
 I think that putting my broken english into a fancy tex document took most of the time.
 (Hole Time spent: 3h, Doing the task and writing the answers: 1h, improving that/fitting it in tex/and making it readable: 2h.
+The Tasks are all answered inside Tasks.pdf

 ## Goal